October 28, 2015 | 5min read

 - Reversal - when you reach 20 upvoted answers to a question that got downvoted 5 times.
 Very rarely awarded.

 This is the end of our mini series about Stack Exchange sites and Stack Overflow in particular.
-Hope you have found all the pieces helpful and keep taking advantage of all the shared tips and tricks.
+Hope you have found all the pieces helpful and know how to increase reputation in stack overflow.
 Becoming an active user costs you a lot of time and contribution.
 However, believe me, it’s worth it and the effort will pay off eventually, depending on your expectations.
 So, keep it up and see you around on Stack Overflow :)